 What is a Trapezium?

 The trapezium is a quadrilateral with two parallel sides.
 The parallel sides of a trapezium are called bases and the non-parallel sides of a trapezium are called legs.
 It is also called a trapezoid.
-Sometimes the parallelogram is also called as a trapezoid with two parallel sides.
+Sometimes the parallelogram is also called a trapezoid with two parallel sides.